 Generating a lists of a specific length with Haskell's QuickCheck -

--- 3 (find k"th element of list) element_at xs x = xs !! x prop_3a xs x = (x < length xs && x >= 0) ==> element_at xs (x::int) == (xs !! x::int)
+-- 3 (find k"th element of list) element_at xs x = xs !! x prop_3a xs x = (x < length xs && x >= 0) ==> element_at xs (x::int) == (xs !! x::int) when prop_3a ran through quickcheck, gives up, because won't generate long enough lists.

 how can write generator generate lists length longer random integer?